KomMonitor/client-config/README.md

 After adjusting the configuration to your target environment, you may continue to build and run the service as described next.

-### Running the NodeJS KomMonitor Processing Engine
+### Running the NodeJS KomMonitor Client Config Server
 #### Local Manual Startup and Shutdown
 Make sure you have installed all node dependencies by calling `npm install`.
 The to locally start the server enter command `npm start` from the project root, which will launch the app and serve it according to port setting at `localhost:<PORT>` (per default `localhost:8088`).
 In a browser call ``localhost:<PORT>/docs`` to inspect the REST API.
 To shutdown simply hit `CTRL+c` in the terminal.

-#### Production Startup and Shutdown
-To launch and monitor any NodeJS app in production environment, we recommend the Node Process Manager [PM2](http://pm2.keymetrics.io/).
-It is a node module itself and is able to manage and monitor NodeJS application by executing simple command like `pm2 start app.js`, `pm2 restart app.js`, `pm2 stop app.js`, `pm2 delete app.js`.
-Via ``pm2 list`` a status monitor for running applications can be displayed.
-See [PM2 Quickstart Guide](http://pm2.keymetrics.io/docs/usage/quick-start/) for further information and way more details.

-PM2 can even be registered as system service, so it can be automatically restarted on server restart, thus ensuring that the registered applications will be relaunched also.
-Depending on your host environment (e.g. ubuntu, windows, mac), the process differs.
-Please follow [PM2 Startup hints](http://pm2.keymetrics.io/docs/usage/startup/) for detailed information.

-When installed and configured PM2, the **KomMonitor Processing Engine** can be started and monitored via `pm2 start index.js --name <app_name>` (while `<app_name>` is optional, it should be set individually, e.g. `km-client-config`, otherwise the application will be called `index`), executed from project root.
-To check application status just hit `pm2 list` and inspect the resulting dashboard for the entry with the specified `<app_name>`.

-To shutdown call `pm2 stop <app_name>` in the terminal.
-This will stop the service.
-To completely remove it from PM2, call `pm2 delete <app_name>`.

 ### Docker
 The **KomMonitor Client Config** component can also be build and deployed as Docker image (i.e. `docker build -t kommonitor/client-config:latest .`).
 The project contains the associated `Dockerfile` and an exemplar `docker-compose.yml` on project root level.
 The Dockerfile contains a `RUN npm install --production` command, so necessary node dependencies will be fetched on build time.

 The exemplar [docker-compose.yml](./docker-compose.yml) file specifies only a the **web client** and **client config service** components of the KomMonitor stack

 ### Exemplar docker-compose File with explanatory comments

 Only contains subset of whole KomMonitor stack to focus on the config parameters of this component.
 See separate [KomMonitor docker repository](https://github.com/KomMonitor/docker) for full information on launching all KomMonitor components via docker.

 ```yml